edonis175/osmani-taxi/README.md

 ## 🌐 Live Demo

-Check out the live version of the website:
+Check out the live version of the website Copy&Paste the link to the browser:

 [edonis175.github.io/osmani-taxi/](edonis175.github.io/osmani-taxi/)